 The TDM uses future land use data to identify areas where future residential, commercial, and industrial growth will occur.
 Based on this growth, the model then makes assumptions as to how much more traffic will be generated on our roadways.

-In the Flint Hills Region, we tend to design to an LOS of "C", which would mean that traffic is moving at an acceptable speed (shown on the maps as "green").
-Anything below an LOS of "C" is considered "congested" by our region's definition.
-Knowing which roadways are likely to be congested in the year 2040, we are able to proactively design and build projects that will relieve future capacity issues.
+Knowing which roadways are likely to be congested in the year 2040, we can model different projects to determine their impact on the roadway system.
+This allows us to proactively design and build projects that will relieve future capacity issues.
 This then allows our limited financial resources to be utilized for projects that have long-term benefits.

-It should be noted, that the model is only one tool used to determine a roadways capacity or a project's long-term viability.
-There are roadways shown with a lower LOS that will not be expanded to increase capacity (downtown streets, civic streets, roadways with higher pedestrian traffic), because they aren't intended to move traffic through quickly.
-The model also is not able to understand the impact of intersections on travel times or congestion.
-For instance, several of the regions roadways that the model shows as "At" or "Over Capacity" may be able to handle the number of vehicles on the links (the roadway), but see delays because of the nodes (intersections).
-In these situations, adding additional lanes or increasing capacity will not solve the issue.
+The model is only one of the tools used to determine a roadways capacity or a project's long-term viability.
+There are roadways shown as having capacity issues that will not be expanded to increase capacity (downtown streets, civic streets, roadways with higher pedestrian traffic), because they aren't intended to move traffic through quickly.
+The model also is not able to understand the impact of intersections on travel times or congestion. so while the model may show a road is "At" or "Over Capacity", if the delay is caused by the intersection (or node), adding adding additional lanes or increasing capacity will not solve the issue.